-Travis Scott quiets his own worst habits on 'Astroworld'
+Travis Scott quiets his own worst habits on 'Astroworld': EW review

 The stars aligned — or more accurately, moved aside — over the past few months for Travis Scott.
 Since his breakout in 2013, the Houstonian has earned just enough clout and co-signs to survive accusations of being a biter.
 This year, he’s outlasted some of his rivals: Rae Sremmurd’s SR3MM failed to produce a hit anywhere near “Black Beatles”-status; Young Thug is good, but he’s a ways from being a bankable superstar; and Future still hasn’t found love.
 Of course, the biggest underperformer is Scott’s most crucial backer, Kanye West, who corroded his image with an embrace of far right-wing ideology before releasing a subpar album.
 Scott’s peers’ stalling leaves a void that seems tailored for him to fill.

 But Astroworld benefits from more than good timing.
-At some point between allegedly ghostwriting West’s Yeezus and dropping 2016’s Birds in the Trap Sing McKnight, Scott managed to mold his sonic collage of hand-me-downs into a singular aesthetic: a melange of chillwave, punk, and darkly warped trap covered by absurd gothic imagery (i.e. Dark Angel Travis on the cover of McKnight).
+At some point, between allegedly ghostwriting West’s Yeezus and dropping 2016’s Birds in the Trap Sing McKnight, Scott managed to mold his sonic collage of hand-me-downs into a singular aesthetic: a melange of chillwave, punk, and darkly warped trap covered by absurd gothic imagery (i.e. Dark Angel Travis on the cover of McKnight).
 While he isn’t the charismatic frontman his peers are, Scott acquits himself through skilled curation; the right kind of hero for an era where the New York Times can list “director of vibes” as someone’s occupation.

 RELATED: Ranking Travis Scott’s most fire Astroworld features